reeddunkle/Codjo/Talking_Points/Why_Linked_Lists.md

 Those are the basics
 ----

 What if you want to implement something like a queue, but instead of removing the oldest item, it removes the item with the lowest or highest "priority"?
-This is called a *priority queue*.
+This is called a **priority queue**.
 You can insert an object and key (its priority), and remove the object with the minimum key.

 In our daily coding, we're accustomed to having most of these sorts of things taken care of for us.
-We define arrays and we manipulate them.
+We define arrays and we manipulate them, and don't pay much attention to how it's all handled.

-If you know how to make your own linked list, though, you could find yourself in an exciting position where you're able to actually _engineer_ a data structure that solves a unique problem.
-Something that does your specific task extremely well.
+If you know how to make your own linked list, though, you could find yourself in an exciting position where you're able to actually _engineer_ a data structure that solves your (or your boss's) unique problem, something that does your specific task extremely well.

 In a [blog post](http://jvns.ca/blog/2016/08/16/how-do-you-work-on-something-important/), Julia Evans wrote:

 > **I’m not in undergrad anymore**

 > I loved being a math/CS undergrad.
 My professors would give me a series of challenging assignments which were hard but always within my abilities.
 I improved gradually over time!
 It was so fun!
 I was awesome at it!
 But it is over.

 > Being employed is more like -- I have a series of tasks which range from totally trivial to I-don’t-even-know-where-to-start and I need to figure out how to interrogate people and build up my skills so that I can do the hard things.
 And I need to decide what “good enough” means for the things I do decide to do, and nobody will do it for me, not really.